telerik/ajax-docs/controls/checkbox/client-side-programming/events/onclientcheckedchanged.md

 This event is useful when the user wants to execute custom client code when the button changes its toggle state.

->caption Example 1: Using OnClientCheckedChanged event to get the checked state of the checkbox.
+>caption Example 1: Using the OnClientCheckedChanged event to get the checked state of the checkbox.

 ````ASP.NET
 <script type="text/javascript">